ParsewarPranav/Python_DataToolKit/README.md

 # Python_DataToolKit
-This include all the theoretical and practical questions with the solutions
+The attached file include all the theoretical and practical questions with the solutions Also it contains google_collab link